HackBulgaria/Haskell-1/week1/tasks/README.md

 ### 03. Calculate BMI

-BMI is calculated by the following formula -> bmi height weight = height / (weight^2)
+BMI is calculated by the following formula -> bmi height weight = weight / (height^2)

 ```
 bmi 150 40 -> 17.8